cferriter/dotfiles/README.md

 ## Configuring KiTTY

-[KiTTY](http://kitty.9bis.net/) allows font size to be changed easily.
+[KiTTY](http://kitty.9bis.net/) is a fork of PuTTY with extra features.
+Most interestingly, it allows font size to be changed easily and dynamically.
+Steps to set up KiTTY are below.

-Download "KiTTY Windows no compression" binary.
-It should pick up on the settings configured from the PuTTY registry file.
-If your PuTTY registry file is updated and executed again, press `CTRL+F8` in a KiTTY session and type `/copytokitty`.
+- Execute the PuTTY registry file in the repo by double-clicking on it in the Windows file explorer.
+- Download the "KiTTY Windows no compression" binary.
+- Rename the binary to `KiTTY.exe`.
+- Move the binary to `C:\Program Files (x86)\KiTTY`.

-KiTTY specific settings are below.
-These can be changed in `C:\Users\windows_username\AppData\Roaming\KiTTY\kitty.ini`
+- Add the below KiTTY specific settings to the `C:\Users\windows_username\AppData\Roaming\KiTTY\kitty.ini` file.
 ``` ini
 ; Decrease font size
 fontdown={CONTROL}{F11}